 Advanced systems and technologies for ultra-low emissions ICE – General overview on problems, legislation and possible actions.
 Advanced fuel injection systems.
 Advanced combustion processes.
 Innovative devices and systems for exhaust emissions control.
 Advanced turbocharging concepts.
 CO2 emission reduction in thermal engines.
 Downsizing concept and related technologies.

 Alternative fuels – Natural gas.
 Hydrogen and hydrogen-methane mixtures for thermal engine powertrains.
 Biofuels.
+Ammonia and methanol.
 CO2 emissions overall balance.
 Well-to-wheel analysis.

 Electric and hybrid propulsion – Electric powertrain: advantages/disadvantages, performance, operating range, costs, components, overall energy and emissive balance.
 Hybrid propulsion: hybrid system configurations, hybrid categories (start-&-stop, micro, mild, full hybrid systems), main features, characteristics and limits of operating configurations, applied examples, overall energy and emissive balance, further developments.

 Fuel cell application to propulsion systems – General overview on the electrochemical conversion process, fuel cell types and characteristics.
 Fuel cell application to powertrain systems: types, operating problems, performance, hydrogen generation and storage systems, energy and emissive balance; applications, technical and economic issues, further developments.

 Detailed notes on the different topics discussed in lectures will be provided by the teacher through the Aulaweb page.
 Therefore, all registered students will access documents to prepare the exam.
 It is recommended to attend the lectures.